andrewwillette/andrewwillette.com/server/blog/posts/simpledockerdeploys.md

 Executing `terraform plan` and `terraform apply` with the above script defined in the current directory as `website.tf` (*.tf is valid) will deploy the EC2 instance into AWS.

+## NoIP DNS Registration
+I use [noip.com](https://www.noip.com/) to register an `A Record` for `*.andrewwillette.com`.
+The record points to public IP of my now-deployed EC2 instance.
+Anytime the EC2 instance is re-deployed, this does have to be updated.
+This is seldom done though because redeploys are at the docker-container level not the EC2 level.

 ## Docker over SSH

 I package and deploy my website as a docker container.
 Below is the `Dockerfile`.